Israel's Benjamin Netanyahu faces fight to cling onto power

 The issue, she said, was that the law does not define what kind of crimes are permitted and which are not for a prime minister to stay in office.

-A second legal question that remains to be answered, she added, was whether Israel’s President Reuven Rivlin is able to hand Netanyahu the mandate to form Israel’s next government now he has been indicted.
+A second legal question that remains to be answered, she added, was whether Israel’s President Reuven Rivlin is able to hand Netanyahu the mandate to form the next government now that he has been indicted.

 Netanyahu's predecessor, Ehud Olmert, resigned a decade ago ahead of a corruption indictment that later sent him to prison for 16 months.